albertocerqueira/java-utils/src/main/java/com/java/utils/README.md

 ## DateUtils.java
 Class date utilitaria.
 And strongly recommended that this class be used when a Calendar object must be created for this class forces the locale pt_BR to this standard being used by the application. [see more](https://github.com/albertocerqueira/java-utils/blob/master/src/main/java/com/java/utils/DateUtils.java "see more").

+## DoubleUtils.java
+Class with set of methods that perform common functions for handling doubles, validations or treatments, often re-used.
+Most utilities classes define these common methods under static scope. [see more](https://github.com/albertocerqueira/java-utils/blob/master/src/main/java/com/java/utils/DoubleUtils.java "see more").

 ## FormatCurrency.java